THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 There

-are no records yet found of where Walter was buried.
-Nor is it known whether
+are no records yet found of where Walter was buried, although possibly at nearby St Colman's Churchyard in Templeshanbo.

 Mary Butler wrote to her paternal grandmother, Lady Dorothy Long in 1708, revealing that she had had four children (Wiltshire and Swindon History Centre Archives: Additional archives of the Long Family of Draycot Cerne, Wiltshire- letters of Lady Dorothy Long from Mary Long- 2943B/1/9- letter No. 10) in just under 4 years, between early 1706 and early 1709: